College Hockey Inc.

 How Does It Happen?

 Is there a common path for Ontarians to best optimize NCAA opportunities?
-College Hockey Inc. studied the paths of 176 players from Ontario who earned NCAA Division I commitments* from May 14, 2018, through November 15, 2021. *In the cases of players who made multiple commitments, the youngest commitment age was utilized for that player.
+College Hockey Inc. studied the 186 players from Ontario who are on NCAA Division I men’s hockey rosters in 2023-24.

 Noteworthy themes that emerged from the Ontario study: